Multiplication operators on the Bloch space of bounded homogeneous domains: Preliminaries

 \begin{remark} Every bounded symmetric domain is homogeneous and a bounded homogeneous domain that is symmetric at a single point is symmetric.
 Each bounded homogeneous domain $D$ is endowed with a canonical metric invariant under the action of $\Aut(D)$, called the \textit{Bergman metric}.
 The unit ball $\B_n$ and the unit polydisk $\D^n$ are examples of bounded symmetric domains in $\C^n$.
 A description of the Bergman metric and the automorphism group of the Cartan classical domains can be found in \cite{Kobayashi:05}.
 Cartan proved that every bounded homogeneous domain in dimensions 2 and 3 is symmetric.
 An example of a homogeneous domain in dimension 4 that is not symmetric can be found in \cite{Pjat:59}. \end{remark}

 In \cite{Hahn:75} Hahn introduced the notion of Bloch function on a bounded homogeneous domain.
 In \cite{Timoney:80-I} and \cite{Timoney:80-II} Timoney expanded the study of Bloch functions in this setting.
-In this article, we adopt the terminology and notation used by Timoney.
 We denote by $H(D)$ the set of holomorphic functions from $D \subset \C^n$ into $\C$ and by $H^\infty(D)$ the set of bounded functions in $H(D)$.

 Let $D$ be a bounded homogeneous domain in $\C^n$ and $f \in H(D)$.
 Then for $z \in D$, define where for $u = (u_1,\dots,u_n) \in \C^n$, $\nabla(f)(z)u = \displaystyle\sum_{j=1}^n \frac{\partial f}{\partial z_j}(z)u_j$, and $H_z(\cdot,\cdot)$ is the Bergman metric of $D$.
 A function $f$ is called \emph{Bloch} if It was shown by Timoney that every bounded holomorphic function on $D$ is Bloch (see \cite{Timoney:80-I}, Example 3.7(2)).
 For a fixed $z_0 \in D$, the \emph{Bloch space} on $D$ based at $z_0$ is the Banach space $\Bloch(D)$ of all Bloch functions on $D$ under the norm For convenience, we shall assume that $D$ contains the origin and choose 0 as the base point to define the norm.
 Note that if $D = \D$, $Q_f(z) = (1-\mod{z}^2)\mod{f'(z)}.$